tofflemire/tofflemire.github.io/pages/research.md

 <big><b> <a href='https://tofflemire.github.io/sims/'> Hydrodynamic Simulations of Binary Accretion </a></b></big>

-(This work would not be possible without the following people: Robert Mathieu, Greg Herczeg, David Ardila, Christopher Johns-Krull, Rachel Akeson, David Ciardi, and Diego Munoz)
+(This work would not be possible without the following people: Robert Mathieu, Greg Herczeg, David Ardila, Christopher Johns-Krull, Rachel Akeson, David Ciardi, Lisa Prato, and Diego Munoz)

 <hr>